DevelopersGuild/prerelease-dgsite-panda/README.md

 # Developers Guild Site -> Version Panda 🐼

+This is the latest version of the Developers
+Guild website.
+All current changes to the DG site have or will be migrated into this repository.
+Both repos will be merged into one preserving the git history of both.

 1.  **Start developing.**

     Navigate into your new site’s directory and start it up.